jsanon01/best-practices/log.md

     - or AWS CloudFormation.

 [Reference: AWS Enabling website hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EnableWebsiteHosting.html)

 ## Serverless Mobile Backend
 Unlike serverless static websites, serverless applications will now act as mobile frontend.
-Therefore, Monile App will be the Presentation Tier.
+Therefore, Mobile App will be the Presentation Tier.

 It will connect to the Logic or Application Tier using REST API running on API Gateway which triggers the Lambda functions.